gtleft/DataMgt/[DM-02] Exploratory Data Analysis.md

 #### Assignments

 2. The file `soybean.xls` contains data on prices of soybean **futures contracts**, from the Chicago Board of Trade (columns `D` to `DB`).
 The series of dates for which the contract is in force is shorter than the period covered by the data.
-Produce a new table (3048$\times$103), by replacing every price by its **tenor**, that is, the number of days before the contract expires, putting `NA` in every cell that is empty in the original data set.
+Produce a new table (3048 x 103), by replacing every price by its **tenor**, that is, the number of days before the contract expires, putting `NA` in every cell that is empty in the original data set.